Rudolf Meidner

 Rudolf Alfred Meidner (23 June 1914 – 9 December 2005) was a Swedish economist and socialist.

 Biography

-Son of Alfred Meidner and Elise Bandmann, Meidner was born on 23 June 1914 in Breslau, Silesia.
-Being Jewish and a socialist, he was forced to flee Nazi Germany after the Reichstag fire in Berlin in1933.
+Meidner was born on 23 June 1914 in Breslau, Silesia.
+Meidner became interested in Marxism as a teenager.
+He attended several Communist Party meetings, but did not end up joining the party.
+He moved to Berlin in 1932 to further his education.
+Following the appointment of Nazi Edmund Heines as police chief in Breslau in 1933, he fled to Sweden.
+In Sweden, he studied economics and statistics at Stockholm University.

 In 1937, Meidner married Ella Jörgenssen and he became a Swedish citizen in 1943.

 Meidner was an economist and the developer of the employee funds plan proposed by the Swedish Trade Union Confederation in the 1970s.
 He studied under the economist and Nobel Prize laureate Gunnar Myrdal.
 He got his Doctor of Philosophy degree in 1954 with a dissertation labeled Swedish Labour Market at Full Employment.
 He spent most of his work life at the Swedish Trade Union Confederation as a researcher.

 Meidner was awarded the Illis quorum by the Swedish government in 1997.

 Meidner died on 9 December 2005 in Lidingö, aged 91.